FREE Personal Injury Claims Quiz

 Call Us Today

-The People Who Are Owed a Duty of Care
+The Categories People Who Are Owed a Duty of Care When Visiting Another’s Property in New York

-Each state has different rules about who is eligible for compensation if they get hurt on someone’s property.
-Some states consider the status of the person who was injured and they divide visitors into the following three categories:
+Each state has different rules about who is eligible for compensation if they become hurt on someone’s property.
+Some states — including New York — consider the status of the person who was injured, and they divide visitors into the following three categories:

-• Invitees – As the name suggests, these are people who were invited onto the premises.
+• Invitees: As the name suggests, invitees are people who were invited onto the premises.
 The invitation could be explicit, such as when a person is holding a party and guests are invited.
-The invitation could also be implicit, such as with a store and its customers, though in that case, the invitees are only allowed on the premises during business hours.
+However, the invitation could also be implicit — such as with a store and its customers.
+Note that the invitees are only allowed on the premises during business hours in a case involving a store’s customers.

-• Licensees – This is someone who has the property owner’s implied permission to enter the property, but is doing so for their own purpose.
+• Licensees: A licensee is someone who has the property owner’s implied permission to enter the property, but is doing so for their own purpose.
 This generally refers to salesmen and the like.

-• Trespassers – This is a person who is not allowed or authorized to be on the property.
+• Trespassers: A trespasser is a person who visits or enters a property but is not allowed or authorized to be on that property.

-In states that divide visitors into these three categories, trespassers are not owed a duty of care by the property owner.
-That means, unlike invitees and licensees, they cannot sue if they get injured because of a dangerous condition on the premises.
-In some cases, if the property owner suspects that their premises might be susceptible to trespassers, then they should post warnings of any non-obvious dangers that might be on the property.
+In New York and other states that divide visitors into these three categories, trespassers are not owed a duty of care by the property owner.
+This means that, unlike invitees and licensees, they cannot sue if they become injured because of a dangerous condition they encounter on the premises.
+In some situations, a property owner should post warnings of any non-obvious dangers that might be on the property if that owner suspects that their premises might be susceptible to trespassers.

 The exception to the rule regarding a lack of duty of care to trespassers involves children.
 If there is an attractive nuisance on the property, like a swimming pool for example, then the attractive nuisance doctrine states that the property owner is liable for any injuries caused by the object of attraction even if the child is trespassing on their property.